-The proposed Facility is compatible with both the 2011 Town of Scipio Comprehensive Plan and the 2020 Town of Scipio Comprehensive Plan Update.
+The proposed Facility is compatible with the 2011 Scipio Comprehensive Plan.
 The proposed Facility will bring clean energy development to the area, will not result in significant adverse environmental impacts, and as outlined in Exhibit 15, will help ensure the agricultural viability of the area by supplementing the income of participating farmers.
-A copy of the 2011 Town of Scipio Comprehensive Plan and the 2020 Town of Scipio Comprehensive Plan Update are included in Appendix 3-A.
+A copy of the Town of Scipio Comprehensive Plan is included in Appendix 3-A.